dylanlan/dylanlan.github.io/_posts/2024-01-10-deoch-mass.md

 ![Taunt Froggy](/assets/img/deoch/mass/taunt-froggy.png)

-Protein saw another epic sowrd, and wanted to compare with his!
+Protein saw another epic sword, and wanted to compare with his!
 While doing so, he noticed that one of his Sgrios scars from the previous mass got removed by a Kind Aisling named Repertoire.

 Protein will remember to compare epic swords more often in the future - surely that act was being rewarded!